mjt-books/python-book/chapters/chapter-4.md

 Compare times and confirm that results are close (`np.allclose`).

+If you’re curious, try changing `dtype` between `float32` and `float64` to see how it affects speed and memory usage on your machine.

 ### 2. Parallelize a CPU-heavy function with processes

 Take a CPU-bound function: